 - More cultural and historical knowledge – a huge part of classical voice training is learning repertoire from European Classical music, especially Italian songs and arias (this is because Italian vowels are the best for singing as they are very bright and open) – not only does the singer get to learn a new language, but the singer will also get to learn about the historical context of the music.

 It goes without saying that Classical voice training requires a very skilled and experienced voice teacher to guide you through.
-Aureus Academy has amazing vocal teachers that can tailor their lessons to help you find your voice in the healthiest way possible – find out more here!
+Aureus Academy has amazing vocal teachers that can tailor their lessons to help you find your voice in the healthiest way possible – find out more about voice training here!

 You might also be interested in: